bipinKrishnan/Pokedex/README.md

 You can upload pokemon images and play with the app [here](share.streamlit.io/bipinkrishnan/pokemon/main).

 ### Running the app locally
-1. Clone the repo by running the following command
+1. Clone the repo by running the below command and change directory to the cloned repo

        git clone https://github.com/bipinKrishnan/pokemon.git

-1. Make sure that you have installed all the libraries specified in the [requirements.txt](https://github.com/bipinKrishnan/pokemon/blob/main/requirements.txt) file
+1. Make sure that you have installed all the libraries specified in the [requirements.txt](https://github.com/bipinKrishnan/pokemon/blob/main/requirements.txt) file by running the following command

+       pip install -r requirements.txt

-2. Now run the following command in the terminal
+2. Now run the following command to launch the app

        streamlit run streamlit_app.py